Creating custom ARIA widgets

 The alert role is used to communicate important information to assistive technologies that are available for a specific period of time.
 Think of an alert role like an alarm, making sure important information reaches the you promptly so that you can take the necessary actions right away.

-Identify the appropriate elements that contain text content that requires a userβs immediate attention.
+2. Identify the appropriate elements that contain text content that requires a user’s immediate attention.

-Select the CSS selectors that will represent element(s) with
+4. Select the CSS selectors that will represent element(s) with `role="alert"`

 <div role="alert">